An Adaptive Federated Relevance Framework for Spatial Temporal Graph Learning: Experiment

-We also explore the effect of the number of participants on the performance of FedRel.
-As shown in Table~\ref{clients_num}, we set the number of participants to be \{2, 3, 5\} in our framework and record data based on two metrics, performance (represented by the best Accuracy and F1 Scores) and communication rounds.
+We further investigated the effect of the number of participants on the performance of FedRel.
+As shown in Table~\ref{clients_num}, we set the number of participants to be \{2, 3, 5, 10, 50\} in our framework and record data based on two metrics, i.e., performance (represented by the best Accuracy and F1 Scores) and communication rounds.
 Note that the training data being assigned to each participant follows the partial non-IID data distribution.
 It can be clearly observed that the performance of the framework decreases slightly with the increase in the number of participants on both datasets, and the degradation is acceptable (around 1\% in ISRUC\_S3 and negligible in SHL\_Small).
-We also notice that the increasing number of participants leads to more required communication rounds when achieving the best results.
-The rationale is that the increase of participants essentially results in a more strict non-IID data distribution, thus requiring more weight updates to converge.
-This part of experiments indicates the stable scalability of our proposed framework and its potential to be deployed in a real-world environment. \textbf{DIIG Performance (RQ2):} It is worth mentioning that the comparison between DIIG and other static correlation functions is intractable as DIIG considers the concept of inter-intra and takes at least two temporal graph snippets as input.
+Such experimental results are attributed to severe non-IID skewness caused by the discrepancy in the data distributions among participants.
+In other words, the growing number of participants inevitably leads to the higher possibility of difference and randomness in data partitions, which in turn develops the weight divergence phenomenon during training and requires more communication rounds for the model to gain the best performance~\cite{zhao2018federated}.
+Overall, the results in Table~\ref{clients_num} demonstrate the promising scalability of our proposed framework and its potential to be deployed in a real-world environment. \textbf{DIIG Performance (RQ2):} It is worth mentioning that the comparison between DIIG and other static correlation functions is intractable as DIIG considers the concept of inter-intra and takes at least two temporal graph snippets as input.
 Static correlation functions can only draw the connectivity of nodes on each spatial graph at one time step.
 As depicted in Table~\ref{tab:ablation_table}, the DIIG, regardless of combined feature transformation nets and GNNs, and the selections of time window $w$, achieves performance improvements on graph-level classification tasks compared with most static correlation methods.
 Intuitively, this result verifies that the inter-dependencies in the temporal dimension contain valuable topological information from the GNN's perspective, which is critical and helpful for learning the respective embedding of nodes and graphs.